Mystique (character): Revival

 Mystique is seen alive again posing as Sabretooth at Los Angeles International Airport.
-In the form of Sabretooth she has agreed to assist the Hellfire Club in their destruction of the Jean Grey School.
-Mystique, as Sabretooth, was a faculty member of The Hellfire Academy.
+In the form of Sabretooth, she agrees to assist the Hellfire Club in their destruction of the Jean Grey School.
+Mystique, as Sabretooth, is a faculty member of the Hellfire Academy.
 When the Hand revived Mystique, her powers were enhanced and she is now capable of changing her scent to match the forms she takes.

 Receiving word that the original X-Men are in the present day, Mystique seeks out young Scott Summers to manipulate him into thinking she has his and mutantkind's best interests at heart.
-She uses Lady Mastermind and Sabretooth to commit robberies and frame the X-Men.
-Viper shows up.
-Mystique explains to her that she wants to buy Madripoor from HYDRA and control the crime in the area.
+Mystique intends to buy Madripoor from Hydra and control the crime in the area.
 Before this transaction is completed, the X-Men raid the place.
 Lady Mastermind and Mystique are captured, but Mystique escapes in a S.H.I.E.L.D. helicopter.

-Mystique is attacked by Iceman, who is possessed by the Apocalypse fragment.
-After Iceman is shattered into pieces by Thor, Mystique takes the Apocalypse fragment and swallows it to inherit its powers.

-To help move her plans along, Mystique drugs and replaces Dazzler, who's now became SHIELD's mutant liaison, allowing her to set up her New Brotherhood under Maria Hill's nose.
-She sets up operations in Madripoor, allowing her to regularly visit to 'investigate' the mutant uprising there, while secretly being the one in charge of it.
-She offers Magneto a place in her New Brotherhood after he leaves the Uncanny X-Men team, but he rejects it on the grounds of her financing her operation via drug money from Mutant Growth Hormone sales, attacking and defeating her Brotherhood and stealing her chopper to find his own place in the new world.
+Mystique drugs and replaces Dazzler, who is now S.H.I.E.L.D.'s mutant liaison, allowing her to set up operations in Madripoor.

 Uncanny Avengers

-Mystique appears as a member of Magneto's unnamed supervillain group during the fight against Red Skull's Red Onslaught form.
-When the heroes and villains present undergo a moral inversion due to a flawed spell cast by the Scarlet Witch and Doctor Doom, Mystique joins the other inverted villains in the 'Astonishing Avengers' as they go up against the inverted X-Men and Avengers, also working to prevent the inverted Nightcrawler from killing those who were involved in the riot that nearly killed him before his first meeting with Professor X. During the final fight, Mystique briefly poses as Professor X to try to get through to the 'reborn' Apocalypse (Actually the now-adult clone of Apocalypse known as Evan Sabahnur that the X-Men had been trying to raise away from his template's influence), but is converted back to her usual villainous attitude at the conclusion of the storyline.
+Mystique appears as a member of Magneto's unnamed supervillain group during the fight against Red Skull.
+When the heroes and villains present undergo a moral inversion due to a flawed spell cast by the Scarlet Witch and Doctor Doom, Mystique joins the other inverted villains in the 'Astonishing Avengers' as they go up against the inverted X-Men and Avengers, also working to prevent the inverted Nightcrawler from killing those who were involved in the riot that nearly killed him before his first meeting with Professor X. During the final fight, Mystique briefly poses as Professor X to try to get through to the 'reborn' Apocalypse (actually the now-adult clone of Apocalypse known as Evan Sabahnur that the X-Men had been trying to raise away from his template's influence), but is converted back to her usual villainous attitude at the conclusion of the storyline.